 One recent study found that children living with both of their biological parents tend to be much healthier, physically, than those hailing from broken homes.

 That is a scary divorce fact, as well as a reminder that children are often the most vulnerable parties in a divorce.
-As chaotic as it can be for adults, it’s also important to take the time to look after the kids.
+As chaotic as it can be for adults, it’s vital to take the time to look after the kids.

 Related Reading: Custody and the Best Interests of the Child